Saturday, May 17, 2025

 • Weight Loss Surgery (Yale, 2025)(Watson, 2024)

-There are also some risk factors to developing Vitamin D Deficiency including:
+There are also some risk factors for developing Vitamin D Deficiency including:

 • Age - 65 years old or older